-In the Microphone Properties dialog window, General tab, verify that Device usage is set to Use this device (enable).
+In the Microphone Properties dialogue window, General tab, verify that Device usage is set to Use this device (enable).

-the Microphone Properties dialog window, Levels tab, verify
+the Microphone Properties dialogue window, Levels tab, verify

 that the Microphone level is set to its maximum;

-The settings available in the Sounds tab of the Sound dialog window do not affect the recording nor the playback of audio files.
+The settings available in the Sounds tab of the Sound dialogue window do not affect the recording nor the playback of audio files.